 Many parents worry that their child could make the pacifier a habit that is hard to break.
 In fact, if you are moving away from the pacifier experts recommend doing it slowly over about six months.
 Begin by decreasing the daytime pacifier use, and eventually stop allowing it at night as well.

-At each of Orthodontic Associates’ eight convenient locations in the Baltimore area, we are committed to your child’s overall dental health and hygiene.
+At each of Orthodontic Associates’ nine convenient locations in the Baltimore area, we are committed to your child’s overall dental health and hygiene.
 From when the teeth first form to when it’s time for braces, our expert staff can help you and your child through all phases of the dental journey, from teething to braces.
 Contact us today to see how we can help you or your child achieve the perfect smile.